macsible/macsible/README.md

 bash scripts/copy_starter_files.sh
 ```

-This will create the following files (copied from the starter_files directory):
+This will create the following files (copied from the `starter_files` directory):

-- ansible.cfg
+- `ansible.cfg`
-- custom/config.yml
+- `custom/config.yml`
-- custom/config.local.yml
+- `custom/config.local.yml`
-- custom/inventory.yml
+- `custom/inventory.yml`
-- custom/mac.yml
+- `custom/mac.yml`
-- custom/requirements.yml
+- `custom/requirements.yml`

 ### Download externally sourced roles

-Remotely sourced Ansible roles can be specified in custom/requirements.yml.
+Remotely sourced Ansible roles can be specified in `custom/requirements.yml`.
 Before running the playbook you'll need to download any Ansible roles specified here by running the following command:

 ```shell
 ansible-galaxy install -r custom/requirements.yml --force
 ```

-Roles downloaded in this way will be placed in custom/roles/external.
-If you wish to create any roles within this repository you can do so in custom/roles/internal.
+Roles downloaded in this way will be placed in `custom/roles/external`.
+If you wish to create any roles within this repository you can do so in `custom/roles/internal`.

 ### Configure

-Default variables can be overridden in config.yml.
+Default variables can be overridden in `custom/config.yml`.

-config.local.yml can be used to override config.yml which can be useful when you need to use different values for just a few variables on a specific system.
-By default config.local.yml is ignored by git.
+`custom/config.local.yml` can be used to override `custom/config.yml` which can be useful when you need to use different values for just a few variables on a specific system.
+By default `custom/config.local.yml` is ignored by git.

 ### Run the Ansible playbook

-The primary Ansible playbook file is called macsible.yml and can be run using the following command (asks for sudo password):
+The primary Ansible playbook file is `macsible.yml` and can be run using the following command (asks for sudo password):

 ```shell
 ansible-playbook macsible.yml -K